typicalninja/google-sr/README.md

 > Make sure you are on the latest version before creating bug reports

 Support and bug reporting both can be done on  [github issues](https://github.com/typicalninja/google-sr/issues)

+# Disclaimer

+This is not sponsored, supported, or affiliated with Google Inc.

+The module scrapes the google search result page instead of using the API as suggested by google.
+Author is **NOT** responsible for any issue (ip block from google, etc...) that occurs due to misuse.

 # License